-Today, the business school is most recognized for research and teaching in the areas of organizational behavior, finance, economics, operations management, computational marketing and operations research.
-The School’s notable contributions to the intellectual community include eight Nobel laureates.
-It is also ranked among the schools with the highest rate of academic citations in the fields of finance, operations research, organizational behavior and operations/production.
+Today, the business school is most recognized for research and teaching in the areas of economics, finance, marketing, operations management, organizational behavior, and operations research.
+The School’s notable contributions to the intellectual community include nine Nobel laureates.
+It is also ranked among the schools with the highest rate of academic citations in the fields of finance, operations/production, operations research, and organizational behavior.
 The academic offerings of the Tepper School of Business include undergraduate studies in business and economics, masters studies in business administration and financial engineering, and doctoral studies.

 Undergraduate Degrees Offered

-The Tepper School offers a B.S. degree in Business Administration with tracks in the following areas:
+The Tepper School offers the degree of Bachelor of Science in Business Administration with the following concentration areas for specialized study:

 - Graphic Media Management

 The Undergraduate Economics Program has a unique position at Carnegie Mellon University.
-It is the sole undergraduate program that is a joint program of the Tepper School of Business and the Dietrich College of Humanities and Social Sciences.
-The combination of research strength (Tepper has been home to eight Nobel Laureates in Economics) and commitment to liberal arts and interdisciplinary studies (Dietrich has "the most creative general education program of any American university” – New York Times) provides our undergraduates with a world-class economics program.
+It is the sole undergraduate program that is a joint program of the Tepper School of Business and the Marianna Brown Dietrich College of Humanities and Social Sciences.
+The combination of research strength (The Tepper School has been home to nine Nobel laureates in Economics) and commitment to liberal arts and interdisciplinary studies (Dietrich College has "the most creative general education program of any American university” – New York Times) provides our undergraduates with a world-class economics program.

-Economics majors are considered members of both colleges and enjoy their full support and services of both.
-Undergraduate economics students should consult the program's website and handbook for details about applicable Tepper and Dietrich academic policies and procedures.
+Economics majors are considered members of both colleges and enjoy the full support and services of both.
+Undergraduate economics students should consult the program's website for details about applicable Tepper School and Marianna Brown Dietrich academic policies and procedures.

 - B.S. in Economics and Mathematical Sciences